sg0703/15_Portfolio-V3/README.md

 ## Description

-For this revision of my portfolio, I changed the strucutre and styling of my website.
+For this revision of my portfolio, I changed the structure and styling of my website.
 I made the following changes:

 - Website is now a single page, as is customary with developer portfolios
 - Style changes so that the page is responsive and displays properly on small screens